-Browse traces and spans
+Browse traces or spans

 - Find particular function calls or API requests